• Skip to main content

 Healthy Eating Can Lower Your Risk for Diabetes, Heart Disease, and Certain Cancers

 Fresh whole fruits may also boost your immune system and lower your risks of both heart disease and even certain cancers.
 As with any diet, it is important to remember to add a wide variety of natural, healthy food sources rather than simply eating just one or two kinds of fruit.
-You should also talk to your doctor to create a comprehensive diet and exercise program that works with your body to help you sustain a healthier lifestyle.
+You should also talk to your family medicine provider to create a comprehensive diet and exercise program that works with your body to help you sustain a healthier lifestyle.

 Keep in mind that the best diets reduce or eliminate poor food choices such as saturated fats, empty calories, high fructose corn syrup and sugar, adding heart and blood sugar healthy foods like fresh fruit and vegetables, and lean protein sources instead.